 As part of Consumer Health Coalition’s community health education, we work to improve access to breast and cervical cancer screening and diagnostic services for low-income, uninsured, and underserved women.

-We do this by providing community outreach, public health education, and one-on-one assistance.
+We provide community outreach, public health education, and one-on-one assistance.
 We educate individuals about personal risk factors and the guidelines for mammogram and cervical cancer screenings.
 We also connect people with services they need to help them afford and access care.
 This work is made possible through a partnership with the Pennsylvania Department of Health’s Healthy Women Program and funding from the Centers for Disease Control and Prevention.